amaiya/ktrain/FAQ.md

 The example above assumes the model saved at `predictor_path` was trained on a subset of the 20 Newsgroup corpus as was done in [this tutorial](https://nbviewer.jupyter.org/github/amaiya/ktrain/blob/master/tutorials/tutorial-A3-hugging_face_transformers.ipynb).

-You can also use **ktrain** to create ONNX models directly from TensorFlow with:
+You can also use **ktrain** to create ONNX models directly from TensorFlow with (which can be used for non-transformers TensorFlow models):
 ```python
 predictor.export_model_to_onnx(onnx_model_path)
 ```